Detect SquashFS errors (bad medium or optical drives) while Tails is running

 Ideally, the files needed by this application should be closer to the start of the CD and (maybe) locked into memory.
 That's in the hope there is less chance it will be unreadable itself.

-#5 Updated by elouann over 3 years ago
+#5 Updated by elouann almost 4 years ago

 I faced this problem again (Tails device became read-only)